microsoft/JSanity/README.md

 ## Status

-jSanity was just recently revived from cold storage.
-Only very minimal changes have been made so far since the code was originally developed in 2013.
+jSanity was just recently revived from two years of cold storage.
+Only very minimal changes have been made so far since the code was originally developed.

 ## Demo / Benchmark pages